-We’ve come up with a checklist of 13 questions you can ask yourself to see what might have contributed to weight gain after weight loss.
+We’ve come up with a checklist of 13 questions you can ask yourself to see what might have contributed to weight gain and to help you learn how to lose weight and keep it off.
 We’ve also got a host of simple ways you can get back into weight loss mode and practice healthy habits for life!

 1. Am I eating a balanced diet?